-According to the Registry of Violence, gay men, or those perceived as such, were more likely to be killed by bladed weapons and in private spaces, such as the home of the victim..
+Gay men, or those perceived as such, were more likely to be killed by bladed weapons and in private spaces, such as the home of the victim.

 Whereas trans women and trans persons who express themselves as female were more likely to be killed by firearms, and their bodies were more likely to be found in the streets or other public spaces, and sometimes in situations linked to sex work.